Hadamard-Hitchcock decompositions: identifiability and computation: Numerical experiments

 Finally, the individual, non-cumulative computation times for computing the induced CPD and then decomposing that CPD into the HHD is shown in \cref{fig_times}.
-As can be seen, the time to compute the induced CPD dominates the cost for successive decomposition into the HHD factors; the latter takes less than $0.1$s even for the largest problem with $\br=(25,25)$.
-In the left panel, one notes the discrete jumps between less than $5$ seconds, about $25$s, and approximately $75$s.
-The reason for this is that the normal form algorithm needs to reshape the input tensor in different ways in these regimes.
-In the first regime it reshapes to a $3000 \times 40 \times 10$ tensor, in the second to a $1200 \times 200 \times 5$ tensor, and finally in the third regime into a $800 \times 300 \times 5$ tensor.
-This results in eigendecomposition problems of orders $2200$, $3000$, and $4500$, respectively.
+As can be seen, the time to compute the induced CPD dominates the cost for successive decomposition into the HHD factors; the latter takes less than {$0.5$s} even for the largest problem with $\br=(25,25)$.
+In the left panel, one notes the discrete jumps between about {$1.5$s}, about $15$s, and approximately {$52$s.} The reason for this is that the normal form algorithm needs to reshape the input tensor in different ways in these regimes.
+In the first regime it reshapes to {$24000 \times 10 \times 5$, $12000 \times 20 \times 5$, $8000\times 30\times5$, $6000\times40\times5$, $4000\times30\times10$, $3000\times40\times10$ tensors depending on $r_1 r_2$}; in the second to a $1200 \times 200 \times 5$ tensors; and finally in the third regime into a $800 \times 300 \times 5$ tensor.
+This results in eigendecomposition problems of orders no more than $2200$, $3000$, and $4500$, respectively.